 - Coordination with OJJDP NTTAC.
-OJJDP requires all training and technical assistance projects to coordinate their activities with OJJDP NTTAC by complying with all OJJDP/NTTAC protocols to ensure coordinated delivery of services among providers and effective use of OJJDP grant funding.
-OJJDP reserves the right to modify these protocols at any time with reasonable notice to the grantee prior to project completion. - OJJDP Funded Webinars.
+OJJDP requires all training and technical assistance projects to coordinate their activities with OJJDP NTTAC by complying with all OJJDP NTTAC protocols to ensure coordinated delivery of services among providers and effective use of OJJDP grant funding.
+OJJDP reserves the right to modify these protocols at any time with reasonable notice to the grantee prior to project completion. - OJJDP-funded webinars.
 The award recipient must comply with OJJDP's Webinar Guidelines, as described in the core performance standards.
-Minimally, OJJDP training and technical assistance providers will submit to OJJDP NTTAC information in advance of all events for the online calendar, use the approved OJJDP presentation template, and record events and upload the files onto NTTAC's Online University. - Training Information Sharing.
+Minimally, OJJDP training and technical assistance providers will submit to OJJDP NTTAC information in advance of all events for the online calendar, use the approved OJJDP presentation template, and record events and upload the files onto NTTAC's Online University. - Training information sharing.
 The Office of Justice Programs (OJP) will be collecting information from its program offices on OJP-funded training and technical assistance events.
 Award recipients must use OJJDP's standard electronic training request form and submit information to NTTAC on all training events (i.e. name of requestor, description of request, dates of event, etc.) 30 days in advance of the event date and report additional data as OJJDP requires.

-Evidence-based Programs or Practices.
-OJP places a strong emphasis on the use of data and evidence in policy making and program development in criminal justice.
+Evidence-based programs or practices.
+OJP strongly emphasizes the use of data and evidence in policy making and program development in criminal justice, juvenile justice, and crime victim services.
 OJP is committed to:

-- improving the quantity and quality of evidence OJP generates. - integrating evidence into program, practice, and policy decisions within OJP and the field. - improving the translation of evidence into practice.
+• improving the quantity and quality of evidence OJP generates;

+- integrating evidence into program, practice, and policy decisions within OJP and the field; and - improving the translation of evidence into practice.

 OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence, generally obtained through one or more outcome evaluations.
 Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change, and the extent to which a change may be attributed to the activity or intervention.
 Causal evidence depends on the use of scientific methods to rule out, to the extent possible, alternative explanations for the documented change.
 The strength of causal evidence, based on the factors described above, will influence the degree to which OJP considers a program or practice to be evidence-based.
-OJP's CrimeSolutions.gov and OJJDP's Model Program Guide Web sites are two resources that applicants may use to find information about evidence-based programs in criminal justice, juvenile justice, and crime victim services.
+The OJP CrimeSolutions.gov Web site and OJJDP's Model Program Guide Web site are two resources that applicants may use to find information about evidence-based programs in criminal justice, juvenile justice, and crime victim services.